petrovicstefanrs/30_seconds_of_knowledge/README.md

 Gain **new developer skills** every time you open a **New Tab**!
 Choose which programming languages you want to get better at, in extension options, and **get smarter every time** you open a **New Tab**.
 All you need is **30 seconds** to read and understand **snippets** of code and **improve your knowledge**.
 Saw something useful?
 Just **copy/paste** it into your code and **you're golden**!

-This Chrome Extension is built with **React** and Chrome Extension API.
+This Chrome Extension is built with **React** and Web Extensions API.

 ------

 ###### Stack

 - React
-- Google Chrome Extension API
+- Web Extensions API

 ------